les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-10-23-lecons-apprises-en-developpement-logiciel.markdown

 **2. Change one thing at a time.** When you develop, and some tests fail, or a feature stops working, it’s much easier to find the problem if you only changed one thing.
 In other words, use short iterations.
 Do one thing, make sure it works, repeat.
 This applies down to the level of commits.
 If you have to refactor the code before you add a new feature, commit the refactoring first, then (in a new commit) add the new feature.

-**2. Modifiez une seule chose à la fois.** Lorsque vous développez, et que certains tests échouent, ou qu'une fonctionnalité cesse de marcher, il est plus facile de trouver le problème si vous avez modifiez une seule chose.
+**2. Modifiez une seule chose à la fois.** Lorsque vous développez, et que certains tests échouent, ou qu'une fonctionnalité cesse de marcher, il est plus facile de trouver le problème si vous avez modifié une seule chose.
 Autrement dit, faites des itérations courtes.
 Faites une seule chose, soyez certain qu'elle fonctionne, répétez.
 Cela s'applique jusqu'au niveau des _commits_[^1].
-Si vous devez refactorez[^2] le code avant de l'ajouter à une nouvelle fonctionnalité, commitez le refactoring d'abord, puis (dans un nouveau commit) ajoutez la nouvelle fonctionnalité.
+Si vous devez refactorer[^2] le code avant de l'ajouter à une nouvelle fonctionnalité, commitez le refactoring d'abord, puis (dans un nouveau commit) ajoutez la nouvelle fonctionnalité.

-[^1]: mécanisme d'enregistrements de fichiers utilisé dans des logiciels de gestion de configuration permettant de gérer l'historique du contenu des fichiers qui y sont enregistrés - NdT
+[^1]: mécanisme d'enregistrements utilisé dans des logiciels de gestion de version permettant de gérer l'historique du contenu des fichiers qui y sont enregistrés - NdT

-[^2]: action par laquelle, tout ou partie du code d'une application est retravaillé en profondeur tout en conservant le service rendu à l'utilisateur
+[^2]: action par laquelle, tout ou partie du code d'une application est retravaillé en profondeur tout en conservant le service rendu

 **3. Add logging and error handling early.** When developing a new system, one of the first things I do is adding logging and error handling, because both are useful from the very beginning.
 For all systems that are bigger than a handful of lines of code, you need some way of knowing what happens in the program.
 Perhaps not when it is working as expected, but as soon as it doesn’t, you must be able to see what’s happening.
 The same goes for error handling – errors and exceptions happen in the beginning too, so the sooner you handle them in a systematic way, the better.